-Memoirs and Correspondence of Mallet Du Pan, Illustrative of the History of the French Revolution.
+Memoirs and Correspondence of Mallet Du Pan, Illustrative of the History of the French.
+Richard Bentley.
+Memoirs and Correspondences of Louis Napoleon Bonaparte, President of the French Revolution.
 By A. Sayous.
 2 vols.
-The Political and Historical Works of Louis Napoleon Bonaparte, President of the French Republic.
-2 vols.
-Life in Bombay and the Neighbouring Out-Stations.
-With Illustrations.
-Newby.
+The Political and Historical Works of Louis Napoleon Bonaparte, President of the French Illustrated London Library.

 Republic.
 2 vols.
 Life in Bombay and the Neighbouring Out-Stations.
 With Illustrations.
 The Farce of Life.
 A Novel.
 By Lord B-.
 3 vols.
 Essays and Opinions.
 By Alfred Bate Richards.
 Second Series.
 Vol. III.
+Richard Bentley.

-Newby, Aylott H. Jones.
+Newby.
+Aylott H. Jones.
 Effingham Wilson.
 Verdicts.